 - Report the damage to your insurance company as soon as possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Do not use a vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!